-Allow a minimum of 3.5 hours (210 minutes) for printer installation.
-The installer will need the help of four other people to perform certain tasks during installation.
+Allow a minimum of 3.5 hours for the installation of 700 series printers, and 3 hours for 800 series printers.
+The installer may require the help of another person to perform certain tasks during installation.

 2 Site preparation requirements